-- A. Permitted Uses:

 - 1. Hospitals

 - 2. Public health centers

 - 3. Diagnostic centers

 - 4. Treatment centers

 - 5. Rehabilitation centers

-- 6. Nursing homes
+- Nursing homes

-- 7. Medical research facilities - 8.
-Accessory structures and uses customarily incidental to any of the above permitted uses when located on the same property. - B. Conditional Uses: - 1.
-Small non-utility wind energy conversion system. - C. General District Regulations: - A. Height Regulations: No building or structure shall exceed thirty-five (35) feet in height, provided; however, such height may be increased one (1) foot for each two (2) feet by which the building is set back in excess of the required side and rear yard setback regulations. - B. Front Yard Regulations: - 1.
-A minimum front yard depth of not less than forty-five (45) feet shall be provided. - C. Side Yard Regulations: - 1.
-A minimum side street yard width of not less than forty-five (45) feet shall be provided. - 2.
-A minimum interior yard width of not less than twenty-five (25) feet shall be provided. - D. Rear Yard Regulations: - 1.
-A minimum rear yard depth of not less than twenty-five (25) feet shall be provided. - E. Lot Area Regulations: - 1.
-Each lot or parcel shall have an area of not less than two (2) acres, except when additional lot area may be required by the Olmsted County Health Department to meet Board of Health Regulations. - 2.
-When a new lot is proposed to be served by a public or other centralized sewage treatment system and is located within an area identified as Urban Service Area in the General Land Use Plan, the minimum lot area shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for interim development.
+- 7. Medical research facilities

+- 8. Accessory structures and uses customarily incidental to any of the above permitted uses when located on the same property.

+B. Conditional Uses:

+- 1. Small non-utility wind energy conversion system. - 2.
+Solar energy farm (photovoltaic systems).

+A. Height Regulations: No building or structure shall exceed thirty-five (35) feet in height, provided; however, such height may be increased one (1) foot for each two (2) feet by which the building is set back in excess of the required side and rear yard setback regulations.

+B. Front Yard Regulations:

+1. A minimum front yard depth of not less than forty-five (45) feet shall be provided.

+C. Side Yard Regulations:

+- 1. A minimum side street yard width of not less than forty-five (45) feet shall be provided. - 2.
+A minimum interior yard width of not less than twenty-five (25) feet shall be provided.

+D. Rear Yard Regulations:

+1. A minimum rear yard depth of not less than twenty-five (25) feet shall be provided.

+E. Lot Area Regulations:

+- Each lot or parcel shall have an area of not less than two (2) acres, except when additional lot area may be required by the Olmsted County Health Department to meet Board of Health Regulations. - 2.
+When a new lot is proposed to be served by a public or other centralized sewage treatment system and is located within an area identified as Urban Service Area in the General Land Use Plan, the minimum lot area shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for interim development. - 3.
+When a new lot is proposed to be served by a public or other centralized sewage treatment system and is located within an area identified as Suburban Development Area in the General Land Use Plan, the minimum lot area shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for suburban development.

-- 3. When a new lot is proposed to be served by a public or other centralized sewage treatment system and is located within an area identified as Suburban Development Area in the General Land Use Plan, the minimum lot area shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for suburban development. - F. Lot Width Regulations: - 1.
-Each lot shall have a minimum width of two hundred (200) feet at the front building line. - 2.
+F. Lot Width Regulations:

+- 1. Each lot shall have a minimum width of two hundred (200) feet at the front building line. - 2.
 A lot serviced by a public or other centralized sewage collection and treatment system shall be a minimum lot width of sixty (60) feet at the front building line. - G. Lot Coverage Regulations: Not more than fifty (50%) percent of the lot shall be occupied by buildings or structures.
-In the Shoreland and River Corridor districts, there shall be not more than thirty (30%) percent allowable lot coverage. - H. Off-Street Parking Regulations: (See Section 10.04.) - D. Wind Energy Conversion System Standards: - A. The height of the WECS including the blades shall be limited to 200 feet. - B. The setback is established in Section 10.50(C)(1).
-The wind turbine is not permitted to be located in a front or side street side yard. - C. No lighting shall be permitted on the wind turbine, unless required by the Federal Aviation Administration. - D. The wind turbine shall meet the standards set forth in Section 10.50(E).
+In the Shoreland District, there shall be not more than thirty (30%) percent allowable lot coverage. - H. Off-Street Parking Regulations: (See Section 10.04.).

+1. The height of the WECS including the blades shall be limited to 120 feet, except as specified in the RC district.

+- 2. The setback is established in Section 10.50(C)(1).
+The wind turbine is not permitted to be located in a front or side street side yard. - 3.
+No lighting shall be permitted on the wind turbine, unless required by the Federal Aviation Administration. - 4.
+The wind turbine shall meet the standards set forth in Section 10.50(E).

-Section 8.09.1 AGRICULTURAL/RESOURCE COMMERCIAL DISTRICT - Aggregate Extraction and Reuse
+Section 8.09 AGRICULTURAL/RESOURCE COMMERCIAL DISTRICT - Aggregate Extraction and Reuse